bluffcon/example-arbiterlib/README.md

 3. When pushing a commit, make one with a `!r1` prefix to release your first version
 4. Don't remove block_a, use it as a quick copy instead
 5. Change this file to be about your project!

+Includes:
+1. Example item with an example crafting recipe
+2. Example block with example behavior
+3. Errors and tries to disable itself when ArbiterLib is missing
+4. Sends message on load